You’re putting in the work, training for hours, days on end, but not seeing any improvement in your speed.

-Our team of experts at BIM sports performance training Fort Myers share the secrets to speed.
+Our team of experts at Back In Motion athletic performance training Fort Myers share the secrets to speed.

 If months have gone by and you’re still not making progress, chances are you’re making one of these common mistakes in speed training workouts:

 Confusing Conditioning with Speed

 Athletes aren’t the only ones guilty of this – coaches frequently confuse conditioning drills with speed drills and then wonder why their athletes aren’t getting any faster.

 The fact is that no matter how many conditioning drills you do, it will not improve your speed very much.
 This is because conditioning drills train your aerobic system whereas speed training drills train your anaerobic system.

 - Conditioning (aerobic) drills focus on getting the maximum amount of oxygen to carry an athlete through a long period of exercise